 Tried and Tested

-Multiple sclerosis affects about 400,000 people in the United States alone.
+Multiple sclerosis affects nearly 1 million people in the United States alone.
 It’s the leading cause of non-traumatic disability for young people and for reasons that aren’t known, it is most prevalent in countries that are farthest away from the equator.2,3 MS is usually diagnosed between the ages of 20 and 40 – and it’s much more prevalent in women than in men.
 2,4

 Scientists are still unsure what triggers the disease.
 However, they do understand how it causes the most common symptoms, which are fatigue, difficulty walking, impaired vision and bladder issues.5 Multiple sclerosis is caused by what amounts to an out-of-control immune system.